Tim Stapleton: Playing career

 At 13:15 of the 3rd period on April 10, 2011, against Brent Johnson of the Pittsburgh Penguins, Stapleton would score the final goal in the final game in Thrashers' history.
 The following season, the Thrashers, including Stapleton, moved to Canada to become the Winnipeg Jets.
 For the first time Stapleton remained at the NHL level for an entire season, often playing the point on the power play despite playing his even-strength minutes as a third- or fourth-line forward; partly because of this, he logged career highs (and more than doubled his career NHL totals) in games played, goals, assists and points.

 Despite this performance, Stapleton was not re-signed by the Jets when his contract expired the following summer.
 On July 10, 2012, it was announced that Stapleton had agreed to terms with Dinamo Minsk of the Kontinental Hockey League.
 After a good performance with Dinamo, he signed in 2013 a two-year deal with Ak Bars Kazan.

 After only one-season with Ak Bars, Stapleton was released from the remaining year of his contract and joined fellow KHL club, Neftekhimik Nizhnekamsk on a one-year deal on July 11, 2014.
 Stapleton was traded to Metallurg Magnitogorsk on December 15, 2014.

 On April 17, 2015, Stapleton left the KHL and signed a one-year contract with Swiss club, EHC Biel of the NLA.

 On August 1, 2016 he signed with the Karlstad-based, Swedish club Färjestad BK, of the Swedish Hockey League (SHL).
 After collecting just 4 points in 20 games, he parted company with the team on November 26, 2016, and inked a deal with HC Spartak Moscow in a return to the KHL for the remainder of the 2016–17 campaign the following day.

 On April 21, 2017, Stapleton agreed to a one-year contract with EHC Olten of the Swiss League (SL).
 He contributed with 21 points in 29 games before opting to leave Switzerland and join German club, ERC Ingolstadt of the Deutsche Eishockey Liga for the closing stages of the 2017–18 season on January 6, 2018.

 Personal life

 Despite being born and raised in the Chicago area, Stapleton is not related to 1970s Chicago Blackhawks star defenseman Pat Stapleton or former Winnipeg Jets and Atlanta Thrashers forward Mike Stapleton, despite wearing the latter's number with both franchises.
 Stapleton is half Filipino and half Irish.

-Stapleton is Co-Host of the Raw Knuckles Podcast With Chris "Knuckles" Nilan.
+Stapleton was Co-Host of the Raw Knuckles Podcast With Chris "Knuckles" Nilan.